jbroadway/docs/docs/1.0/creator-tools.md

 ## Installation

-1. Download and install version `2017.3.1p1` of the [Unity game engine](https://unity3d.com/unity/qa/patch-releases) (released on February 2nd, 2018). _Note: If you're not on Windows, at the Choose Components selection of the installation make sure you check off Windows Build Support._
+1. Download and install version `2017.3.1p1` of the Unity game engine (downloads: [Windows](https://beta.unity3d.com/download/6c5ba423732e/UnityDownloadAssistant-2017.3.1p1.exe), [Mac](https://beta.unity3d.com/download/6c5ba423732e/UnityDownloadAssistant-2017.3.1p1.dmg)). _Note: If you're not on Windows, at the Choose Components selection of the installation make sure you check off Windows Build Support._
 2. [Click here to download the Flipside Creator Tools](/files/downloads/FlipsideCreatorTools-v0.6.unitypackage) (latest version is v0.6).
 3. Open Unity and create a new 3D project.
 The same project can be used to create all of your custom characters and sets.